katonpang/katonpang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently pursuing a graduate degree in Data Science at Southern Methodist University in Dallas, Texas.
-Prior to this, I accumulated a decade of experience as an HVAC and plumbing engineer within the engineering consulting industry, before transitioning to the technical field.
-Since embarking on this career shift, I has acquired proficiency in object-oriented programming and advanced algorithms using Java and C++, as well as demonstrating proficiency in SQL and effectively applying it within the MySQL database system.
+Prior to this endeavor, I garnered a decade of experience as an HVAC and plumbing engineer within the engineering consulting industry before making a strategic transition to the technical field.

+In the course of this career shift, I attained a Graduate Certificate in Software Design and development from the University of Washington.
+Throughout this academic endeavor, I developed proficiency in object-oriented programming and advanced algorithms using Java and C++.
+Furthermore, I demonstrated competence in SQL, effectively applying it within the MySQL database system.

 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.